laneboysrc/rc-headless-transmitter/doc/configurator.md

 * `TX_INFO`

-    `0x49 i0 i1 d0 d1 ...`
+    `0x49 i0 i1 d0 d1 d2 d3 ...`

     Sent when there is no pending request from the *configurator*.
 Contains the current value of selected mixer inputs.
 See below for more information.

     i0, i1: Identifier for the mixer inputs.
 Corresponds to the enumeration called `src_label_t` in the firmware
-    d0, d1: Current data of the input.
-Signed 16 bit integer.
+    d0..3: Current value of the input.
+Signed 32 bit integer.

-    In total a single packet can contain info of up to 7 mixer inputs.
+    In total a single packet can contain info of up to 4 mixer inputs.

 * `TX_REQUESTED_DATA`